zNaLa/docs/docs/Settings.md

 ![Blacklist text channel example](/img/docs/settings/blacklist-text-channel-example.png)

 To unblacklist the channels, run the command again.

 ## AutoPlay
+---
 :::info Note
 This is a Premium-only feature.
-[Subscribe](https://rythm.fm/premium) in order to activate AutoPlay.
+You will need to [subscribe](https://rythm.fm/premium) in order to activate this.
 :::

 AutoPlay plays a song from a pre-defined playlist when there is nothing currently playing.